kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 This License covers the legal rights in the Database, including:

-a. __Copyright__.
+#### a.
+Copyright.

 Any copyright or neighbouring rights in the Database.
 The copyright licensed includes any individual elements of the Database, but does not cover the copyright over the Contents independent of this Database.
 See Section 2.4 for details.
 Copyright law varies between jurisdictions, but is likely to cover: the Database model or schema, which is the structure, arrangement, and organisation of the Database, and can also include the Database tables and table indexes; the data entry and output sheets; and the Field names of Contents stored in the Database;

-b. __Database Rights__.
+#### b.
+Database Rights.

 Database Rights only extend to the Extraction and Re-utilisation of the whole or a Substantial part of the Contents.
 Database Rights can apply even when there is no copyright over the Database.
 Database Rights can also apply when the Contents are removed from the Database and are selected and arranged in a way that would not infringe any applicable copyright; and

-c. __Contract__.
+#### c.
+Contract.

 This is an agreement between You and the Licensor for access to the Database.
 In return you agree to certain conditions of use on this access as outlined in this License.

 ### 2.3 Rights not covered.